mkozhukh/tesei/README.md

 > **Mandatory End Job**: Top-level pipelines MUST end with a consumer job like `tesei.End[T]`.
 This job ensures all messages are pulled through the pipeline.
 Without it, the pipeline will block indefinitely once internal buffers are full.

 ### Helpers
 - `TransformJob[T]`: A struct-based helper for simple 1-to-1 transformations.
+Returning `nil` filters the message.
 - `Transform[T]`: A function helper to implement custom jobs without writing the loop/select boilerplate.
+Returning `nil` filters the message.

 ### Common jobs
 - `Slice[T]`: A function helper to create a job that emits a slice of data.